-Biloxi Faces Flooding As Hurricane Nate Makes Second Landfall In Mississippi
+Biloxi Faces Flooding As Nate Makes Second Landfall In Mississippi

-Hurricane Nate made landfall for the second time early Sunday morning, this time near the city of Biloxi, Miss., the National Weather Service said.
+The National Hurricane Center has downgraded Hurricane Nate to a tropical storm, hours after it made landfall for the second time early Sunday morning, this time near the city of Biloxi, Miss.

 Videos and photos from Biloxi show water inundating parts of the city.

 Nate made landfall the first time near the mouth of the Mississippi River earlier on Saturday evening.
 Its second landfall, near Biloxi, was around 12:30 a.m. local time as a Category 1 hurricane with maximum sustained winds of 85 mph, according to the National Weather Service.
-The storm was moving north at almost 20 mph.

-In its 1:00 a.m.
+In its 4:00 a.m.
 CT update, the National Hurricane Center said a storm surge warning was in effect from eastern Louisiana all the way to parts of Florida east of Pensacola.
-The NHC also said a hurricane warning was in effect from eastern Louisiana to the Alabama-Florida border.
+The NHC also said a tropical storm warning was in effect from eastern Louisiana to the middle of the Florida panhandle.

+The storm was moving north-northeast at almost 23 mph as of 4 a.m.
+CT, with maximum sustained winds near 70 mph.

-The NHC warned of storm surges of water 7 to 11 feet deep from the mouth of the Pearl River in eastern Louisiana to the border between Mississippi and Alabama.
-And from the Mississippi-Alabama border all the way east to the border with Florida, the agency warned of water 6 to 9 feet deep.
+The NHC warned of storm surges of water 5 to 8 feet deep from the mouth of the Pearl River in eastern Louisiana to the border between Mississippi and Alabama.

 Photographer Mike Theiss posted video on Twitter he said was the interior of Biloxi's Golden Nugget casino: